danieled3/UK_Population_Analysis/README.md

 * **UK_Population_Presentation.ppt** Presentations of main insights

 ## Credits <a name="credits" />
-[Official Labour Market Statistics](https://www.nomisweb.co.uk/) - Thanks for the open data abount UK population
+[Official Labour Market Statistics](https://www.nomisweb.co.uk/) - Thanks for the open data about the UK population